Sri Lanka shares fall from two-week high on tax, economic woes

 Analysts and economists worry slower growth could reduce corporate earnings of some listed firms.

+“There were dollar sales from two foreign banks, possibly to facilitate foreign bond outflows,” a currency dealer said, asking not to be named.

+The rupee traded weaker, currency dealers said.
+One-week rupee forwards, which act as a proxy for the spot currency, traded at 145.75/85 per dollar, as compared with Thursday’s close of 145.55/65 at 0812 GMT.

-Shares in Sri Lanka Telecom Plc fell 2.69 percent. ($1 = 145.0000 Sri Lankan rupees) (Reporting by Shihar Aneez and Ranga Sirilal; Editing by Anand Basu)
+$1 = 145.000 Sri Lankan rupees Reporting by Shihar Aneez and Ranga Sirilal; Editing by Sherry Jacob-Phillips